Employment Law

 Break Times in Alberta Workplaces

-Alberta Break Laws Based on Shift Lengths
+Alberta Break Rules Based on Shift Lengths

-• 5-hour shift: Employees are entitled to one 30-minute break, which can be split into two 15-minute breaks if mutually agreed upon by both employer and employee.
+• 5-hour shift: One 30-minute break (can be split into two 15-minute breaks if agreed upon by the employer and employee).

 Shift Length Breaks Other Details